atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 She remembered his voice, though they had been so long separated, and immediately raised herself from her bed of sorrow; and perceiving it was Medor that pronounced the welcome sentence, she put aside her veil, and, to his great surprize, discovered to him his long-lost Florina.—A second view confirmed his belief, and with open arms went and embraced her.
 [160]

 ---

 ## CHAP.
 XIX.

->The happy meeting of Medor and Florina.—The prince informs her he is hound for Cecilia, she consents to go with him—-The princess prevails on Medor to set the prize at liberty, in return for the indulgence shewn to her, which he complies with—They return on hoard his own ship, where the lady is joyfully received by his princely associates.
+> The happy meeting of Medor and Florina.—The prince informs her he is hound for Cecilia, she consents to go with him—The princess prevails on Medor to set the prize at liberty, in return for the indulgence shewn to her, which he complies with—They return on hoard his own ship, where the lady is joyfully received by his princely associates.

 “Dear Florina,” said he, taking her by the hand, “could I finish my days in thy embraces, or sacrifice the remainder of my life before thy divine deity, I should esteem myself most happy;—being, at last, freed from the chains of bondage, and from the fetters of despair, [161]